cesarabreuTW/angular-directive-composition/README.md

 # angular-directive-composition
-This repo was created for a angular workshop
+This repo was created for an angular workshop